samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab6_Evaluate_AI_Models/readme.md

 ## Learning Objectives

-You will learn how to evaluate the safety and performance of a fine-tuned model integrated with Prompt flow in Azure AI.
+You will learn how to evaluate the safety and performance of a fine-tuned model.

 ## Lab Scenario
-Introduction to Azure AI Prompt flow evaluation
 - Introduction to safety evaluation
 - Introduction to performance evaluation